-Lamine Zarrad, CEO of Joust, is an innovative thought leader and futurist in the banking industry.
-In founding Joust, he’s pushing financial services toward greater inclusiveness through technology and aims to create economic vitality for independent workers.
-Lamine talks about the origin of the brand name, how his business became a complete brand after buying the Joust.com domain name and what are the most important lessons that he learned while he was waiting on public transportation as a kid in Russia.
+Meet Joust — an innovative thought leader and futurist in the banking industry.
+Lamine Zarrad, CEO of Joust pushing financial services toward greater inclusiveness through technology and aims to create economic vitality for independent workers.
+In this interview for MarkUpgrade, Lamine talks about the origin of the brand name, how his business became a complete brand after buying the Joust.com domain name and what are the most important lessons that he learned while he was waiting on public transportation as a kid in Russia.

 Lamine, what is your background, and what led you to start Joust?

 In short, I’ve been a refugee, an immigrant, a U.S. Marine, and a federal bank regulator.
 Why not be a tech startup founder too?
 I’ve had a bird’s-eye view of the financial industry and saw a clear need in the market to develop solutions that serve freelancers, entrepreneurs, and independent professionals.
 On a gut level, I know what it’s like to have to hustle.
 I wanted to challenge myself with creating something new, and I wanted to do it for people with a similar grit and determination.

 How did you come up with a name Joust, what’s the story behind it?

 Freelance professionals are our key demographic, so we looked into the history of the word “freelance.”
 Though the term “free lances” first showed up in Ivanhoe, it refers to a real phenomenon of unaffiliated medieval soldiers.
 From there we got to “Joust.”
 And, well, the URL for “HiredGun,” was already taken. (just kidding)